ishaibal/demo-repo/README.md

 ## Subheader

-Following github tuts on youtube@freecodecamp.org
+Following github tuts on youtube channel of freecodecamp.org!